Ohranj/docker-alpine-laravel-play/README.md

 php artisan run:refreshDB
 ```

-The above command will migrate and seed the database with necessary starter data, alongside 10 dummy user accounts and their related profiles.
+The above command will migrate and seed the database with necessary starter data, alongside 10 dummy accounts.
 A master account is included in the seed, created from the data associated to the APP_MASTER_EMAIL and APP_MASTER_PASSWORD env keys.

 ## Good to knows